Botanical name: Hyssopus officinalis.

 Perfumery note: middle note.

-- In diffusers, Hyssop oil can help with anxiety, mental fatigue, colds, coughs, bronchitis, asthma and infections.
+- Hyssop oil can help with anxiety and mental fatigue

 |Product type||Essential oils|